marcinbeda/marcinbeda/README.md

-## 👋 Hi, I’m Marcin - Computer Science Student and Junior Java Software Developer / Engineer
+## 👋 Hi, I’m Marcin - Computer Science Student and Junior Java Software Developer

 - 👀 I’m interested in computer games, motorization, sports and technology.
 - 🌱 I’m currently programming in Java but in the future I want to learn other languages like Python, C ++, JavaScript.